dickyrider/Automated-job-application-in-jobsdb/README.md

 Usage

+•	Search the job

-•	jobsdb_auto(job, page = 1, function = None)
+jobsdb_data(job, page = 1, function = None)

-job: Input the requirement to search (for example, business analyst, python and etc.)
+#job: Input the requirement to search (for example, business analyst, python and etc.)
-page: Defaulted to 1, input the page you want to search
-function: Defaulted to none, input the classification which can be found in jobsdb
+#function: Defaulted to none, input the classification which can be found in jobsdb

+•	Log in the JobsDB account

+jobsdb_data.log_in(account_id,account_pw)

+•	Turn the searching result to DataFrame

+jobsdb_data.information()

-•	log_in(account_id,account_pw)
+•	Apply Job automatically

-account_id: Jobsdb account id/email
-account_pw: Jobsdb password

-in progress
+jobsdb_data.apply(apply_link, resume = None, expected_salary = None)
+#resume: The resume name in your account
+#expected_salary: check the employer question
+#If the application can not be processed due to unfilled employer question, the result will return to 'Submission fail'
+#If the application redirects to the employer's website, the program will not submit the application, and it will return as 'Non-jobsDB application'.